RomiSolMolina/workflowCompressionML/README.md

 ## What are the main files?

-- To facilitate the use of the repository, there are several files that the developer should take into consideration for compressionAndTraining stage:
+- To facilitate the use of the repository, there are several files that the developer should take into consideration for **DNN training and compression** stage:

 ## Custom datasets